wxWidgets/wxWidgets/docs/x11/readme.txt

-  Welcome to wxWidgets/X11 2.8.0
+  Welcome to wxWidgets/X11

-You have downloaded version 2.8.0 of the X11 port of the wxWidgets GUI library.
+You have downloaded the X11 port of the wxWidgets GUI library.
 This runs on X11 with no Motif, Xt, GTK+ or any other standard widget set -- instead it uses the wxUniversal widgets.
 The intention is to have it run on NanoX as well as desktop X11.

 More information about the wxWidgets project as a whole can be found at: